EthanDF/ethandf.github.io/_posts/2016-11-04-Teach-Smart-People-How-To-Learn.md

 title: Teaching Smart People How to Learn
 ---

-# Teachinig Smart People How to Learn
+# Teaching Smart People How to Learn
 by Chris Argyris

 Harvard Business Review: May-June 1991